-There is an on-line Axwoman Users Group where you can discuss thoughts and questions with other users via email or the web, and also a place where you can send us feedback which is very valuable to us in improvement.
-We'd like to hear from you.
-Follow the above
+There is an online Axwoman Users Group on Facebook where you can discuss thoughts and questions with other users: https://www.facebook.com/groups/Axwoman/ Your feedback is very valuable to us, we'd like to hear from you.

 Axwoman 6.3 is a research prototype evolved from several research papers:

 - Jiang B. and Huang J. (2021), A new approach to detecting and designing living structure of urban environments, Computers, Environment and Urban Systems, 88, 1–10.

 - Jiang B. and Slocum T. (2020), A map is a living structure with the recurring notion of far more smalls than larges, ISPRS International Journal of Geo-Information, 9(6), 388, Reprinted as the cover story in the magazine Coordinates, August issue, 6–17, 2020.

 - Jiang B. (2019), Living structure down to earth and up to heaven: Christopher Alexander, Urban Science, 3(3), 96.
 Reprinted as the cover story in the magazine Coordinates, March and April issues, 29–38, 12–17, 2020.